• Hello

 {

 // The protected Coordinated Universal Time (UTC) DateTime (Read Only).
-The calculated utc time, which may differs from the original DateTime.UtcNow
+The calculated UTC time, which may differ from the original DateTime.UtcNow

-// because it is calculated to be secure and trustable as possible.
+// because it is calculated to be as secure and trustworthy as possible.

 public static DateTime UtcNow { get; }